Janamou/dart-server-codelab/README.md

 Run `pub get` in the project folder.

 ### DevFestApi class
-We will write a class for our Dart API.
-We will name this class `DevFestApi` and store it into the file `lib/server/api.dart`.
+We write a class for our Dart API.
+We name this class `DevFestApi` and store it into the file `lib/server/api.dart`.

 ```dart
 library devfest_dart_code_lab.devfest_api;